 - After a change applied in a manufacturing facility

 - When new material is applied

-- When a change applied in operating condition
+- When a change is applied in operating condition

-If you do not find any above reason, regular review is still necessary.
+If you do not find any above reasons, regular review is still necessary.
 It is to ensure that the SOP is still applicable and to check hidden safety risks.

 Did you know the importance of a checklist?
 Do you usually use a safety checklist?

 A checklist can help you not to forget about things to do.
 By using a checklist you will have a clear guide that is easy to follow.